xlladdins/xll/docs/Excel4MacrosT-Zcopy.md

 Serial\_number    is the date-time code used by Microsoft Excel for date and time calculations.
-You can give serial\_number as text, such as
-\"4:30 PM\", or as a formula, such as NOW()+\"00:00:04\", instead of as a number.
+You can give serial\_number as text, such as "4:30 PM", or as a formula, such as NOW()+"00:00:04", instead of as a number.
 The text or formula is automatically converted to a serial number.
 For more information about serial\_number, see NOW.

 **Important   **WAIT suspends all Microsoft Excel activity and may